-A study by Ackerman [14] on Barro Colorado Island in Panama, evidenced the presence of pollinia of ‘Vanilla fragrans’ on the scutellum of nine male individuals of Euglossa tridentata bees.
-The name V. fragrans is an invalid taxon often considered a synonym of V. planifolia—although formally it is not [5].
+A study by Ackerman [14] on Barro Colorado Island in Panama evidenced the presence of pollinia of ‘Vanilla fragrans’ on the scutellum of nine male individuals of Euglossa tridentata bees.
+The name V. fragrans is an invalid taxon often considered a synonym of V. planifolia—although, formally, it is not [5].
 Based on common usage, one might be tempted to assume that Ackerman referred to V. planifolia.
-However, the name V. fragrans has also been used for several other closely related taxa and taxonomy of the Central American Vanilla was not thoroughly revised until decades later [16].
+However, the name V. fragrans has also been used for several other closely related taxa, and the taxonomy of the Central American Vanilla was not thoroughly revised until decades later [16].
 Eight Vanilla species are known to occur in Panama, at least half of them in the Barro Colorado area [5,23].
-This includes Vanilla hartii—a small sized species easily confused with V. planifolia.
-Extensive sampling of Euglossini within the large V. planifolia populations in Cahuita (Figure 1A), Costa Rica have yet to produce a single male bee carrying its pollinaria [24–26].
-In the first, sampling was done at random times using only mature V. planifolia fruits as bait.
+This includes Vanilla hartii—a small-sized species easily confused with V. planifolia.
+Extensive sampling of Euglossini within the large V. planifolia populations in Cahuita (Figure 1A), Costa Rica, has yet to produce a single male bee carrying its pollinaria [24–26].
+In the first, sampling was carried out at random times using only mature V. planifolia fruits as bait.
 However, the second included several baits and systematic sampling throughout the year, fully covering the V. planifolia flowering period.
-Euglossa tridentata—the bee collected with Vanilla pollinaria in the Ackerman study—was one of the most commonly captured male bee in both cited studies, and yet it never carried any V. planifolia pollinaria despite the plants profusely blooming and being overwhelmingly abundant in the area.
+Euglossa tridentata—the bee collected with Vanilla pollinaria in the Ackerman study—was one of the most commonly captured male bees in both cited studies, and yet it never carried any V. planifolia pollinaria despite the plants profusely blooming and being overwhelmingly abundant in the area.
 On the contrary, a study by Watteyn et al. [8] showed that both males and females of E. tridentata, among others, were the most likely pollinators of V. hartii in southern Costa Rica.
 We cannot definitively rule out that V. planifolia was indeed pollinated by male Euglossine bees on Barro Colorado.
-But there is good reason to suspect perhaps the pollinia found by Ackerman [14] belonged to a different species—such as V. hartii—, instead.
+But there is good reason to suspect that perhaps the pollinia found by Ackerman [14] belonged to a different species—such as V. hartii—instead.

 In Mexico, Soto Arenas [16,21] suggested that Euglossa viridissima pollinated the flowers of V. planifolia through a deceptive system possibly involving floral fragrances.
 However, no further evidence of pollination by E. viridissima was given.
-During a two week period in the spring of 2004, Lubinsky et al. [9] observed occasional visits by ants, bees and hummingbirds, but no pollination.
-Visiting insects reported by the authors included species belonging to the orchid bee genera Euglossa and Exerete, and the stingless bee genus Melipona.
-Stingless bees were also observed by Quezada-Euán et al. [27] visiting the flowers of V. planifolia in Mexico, without being effective pollinators.
+During a two-week period in the spring of 2004, Lubinsky et al. [9] observed occasional visits by ants, bees, and hummingbirds, but no pollination.
+Visiting insects reported by the authors included species belonging to the orchid bee genera Euglossa and Exerete and the stingless bee genus Melipona.
+Stingless bees were also observed by Quezada-Euán et al. [27] when visiting the flowers of V. planifolia in Mexico without being effective pollinators.
 We have observed ants and stingless bees being frequent floral visitors of Vanilla species in Costa Rica, including V. planifolia.
-They often step onto and inspect the flowers while dutifully patrolling the inflorescences and ovaries searching and consuming the abundant, sweet extrafloral nectar that many Vanilla offer.
+They often step onto and inspect the flowers while dutifully patrolling the inflorescences and ovaries, searching and consuming the abundant, sweet extrafloral nectar that many Vanilla offer.
 They surely can remove pollinaria on occasion (Figure 1B).
-However, I agree with Dressler [28] and Lubinsky et al. [9], that it is unlikely that they are the main pollinators given their small size.
-A study by Pemberton et al. [29] carried out in a commercial nursery in Broward county in southeastern subtropical Florida found a single female of Euglossa dilemma carrying pollinaria of V. planifolia.
-Unfortunately, neither V. planifolia and E. dilemma are native to Florida, but their study provides important evidence for what one may expect to occur in their native regions.
+However, I agree with Dressler [28] and Lubinsky et al. [9] that it is unlikely that they are the main pollinators, given their small size.
+A study by Pemberton et al. [29] carried out in a commercial nursery in Broward County in southeastern subtropical Florida found a single female of Euglossa dilemma carrying pollinaria of V. planifolia.
+Unfortunately, neither V. planifolia nor E. dilemma are native to Florida, but their study provides important evidence for what one may expect to occur in their native regions.